 Every October, archives across the United States celebrate Archives Month.
 This year, the State Archives of Florida is focusing on how archives change lives.
 Join us throughout the month as we share stories about the impact the Archives has had on staff and patrons like you!

 As our blogs this month have demonstrated, sometimes you can find more in the Archives than you anticipated.
 Recently, the State Archives received an email from Orestes Ortega III giving names to previously unidentified faces—his grandparents and aunts.
 After seeing the photograph on Florida Memory, he wanted to share with us the history of his family’s journey to the United States.
+Together with his aunt Maritza, who is shown in the photograph, Mr. Ortega shared their family’s story with us.

 What have you discovered in the Archives?
 Share your story with us in the comments below.
 If you come across an unidentified person you recognize in our collection, please email firstname.lastname@example.org and include a link to the image.